• Skip to primary navigation

 Why you will love this recipe

-This is undoubtedly the best rasam I have had – it has a nice tangy flavor and I can gulp down bowlfuls without hesitation.
-It is also one of my mom’s recipes, who with some trial and error came up with this kickass recipe after she tasted this version of the dish in a temple.
+This is undoubtedly the best rasam I have had – it has a nice tangy flavor, and I can gulp down bowlfuls without hesitation.
+It is also one of my mom’s recipes, and with some trial and error, she came up with this kickass recipe after she tasted this dish in a temple.

 Here are a few reasons this dish makes a constant appearance on our dinner table –